 - Oceania (American Samoa (formerly Eastern Samoa), Australia, Guam, New Zealand).

-These countries use the most competent approach in gambling regulation.
-Each operator (no matter local or foreign) must purchase a license following certain legal requirements.
+These countries use the most competent approach to gambling regulation.
+Each operator, whether local or foreign, must purchase a license following specific legal requirements.
 Conditions are equal for everyone.
 Everyone is obliged to pay taxes to the budget.
-Only in this case, the gambling site has the right to absolutely legal activity.
+Only in this case they can act legally.
 Otherwise, the online resource will be blocked.

 - Africa (Ethiopia, Mayotte, Reunion Island);